oxheadalpha/smart-contracts/upgradable_contract_draft.md

   The general idea is that any business operation executed on a new storage tries to get needed resource from this new storage and if resource is not available, it falls back and retrieves it from the old storage.
-Since call to a Tezos contract cannot return a value, we need to use continuation style (pass a callback lambda).
+Since calls to a Tezos contract cannot return a value, we need to use continuation style (pass a callback lambda).

   We start with the original *store* contract `SC1` which has storage type `S1`.
 Let's `R` be a type